The Sick Child (Munch): Reception

 When the original version was first exhibited at the 1886 Autumn Exhibition in Christiania, it was jeered by spectators and drew "a veritable storm of protest and indignation" from critics dismayed at his use of impressionistic techniques, his seeming abandonment of line, and the fact that the painting seemed to be unfinished.
 Many found it unsatisfactory that the key passage in the painting –the women's joined hands– was not well detailed: there are no lines to describe their fingers, and the centrepiece consists essentially of blobs of paint.
 In defence, Munch said: "I don't paint what I see but what I saw", a reference to the fact that he painted from memory rather than from life.

 The exhibition was reviewed by the critic Andreas Aubert, who wrote: "There is genius in Munch.
 But there is also the danger that it will go to the dogs ...
 For this reason, for Munch's own sake, I would wish that his Sick Child had been refused ...
 In its present form this 'study'(!) is merely a discarded half-rubbed-out sketch."

 Over 40 years later, the Nazis deemed Munch's paintings "degenerate art" and removed them from German museums.
-The works, which included the 1907 version of The Sick Child from the Dresden Gallery, were taken to Berlin to be auctioned.
+The works, including the 1907 version of The Sick Child from the Dresden Gallery, were taken to Berlin for auction.
 Norwegian art dealer Harald Holst Halvorsen acquired several, including The Sick Child, with the goal of returning them to Oslo.
 The 1907 painting was purchased by Thomas Olsen in 1939 and donated to the Tate Gallery.